Local Facts and Trivia

 “Dr. Booth’s motor cab in completed form.”
 Scientific American Supplement 29 August 1896 Vol. 42, no. 1078: 17231

 In 1902, the Fredonia Carriage and Manufacturing Company changed its name to Fredonia Manufacturing Company and began producing cars known as the “Fredonia”.
 It was considered to be the first car entirely manufactured in Youngstown.
 The company made approximately 200 cars over a two-year period.
 Fredonia Manufacturing filed for bankruptcy in 1904 and the factory was destroyed by fire in 1907.
-(For more information, see: The Fredonia Automobile & The Fredonia Mfg.
-Co. on American-Automobiles.com)
+(For more information, visit the Tyler History Center which had an exhibit on automobile history in the valley in 2019)

 The Youngstown Carriage and Wagon Company, whose name was changed to the Mahoning Motor Car Company in 1903, began production of the “Mahoning” automobile that same year.
 Charles T. Gaither, former engineer of the Fredonia Manufacturing Company, became one of the engineers.
 The “Mahoning” went out of production in 1905.
-(For more information, see: The Mahoning Automobile & The Mahoning Motor Car Co. on American-Automobiles.com)
+(For more information, visit the Tyler History Center which had an exhibit on automobile history in the valley in 2019)

 source: National Packard Museum-Education